kasamikona/mega-lucky/README.md

 - Wire the MIDI pads to the relevant test points\*\*.
 - Solder remaining 6 pads to the adjacent pads/pins.
 - Resolder speaker wires or add some kind of connector.
-- Solder the `HIBASS` option jumper if desired.
+- Solder the `HI-BASS` option jumper if desired.
 DO NOT set the `LOUD` jumpers on v1.0 boards.
 - Solder MIDI type jumpers\* for your adapters.
 - Extend the battery cable if necessary to reach the new location.
 Don't plug into old location.\*\*\*

 \* MIDI TRS type:
 Recommended type A (MIDI standard, KORG, Akai, Make Noise etc).
 Alternative type B (Arturia, Novation etc).
-You may need extra wire clippings to bridge the jumpers for type B.
+You may need extra wire clippings to bridge the jumpers for type B on v1.0 boards.

 \*\* MIDI test points (will add photos later):
 Below the big `DY798` text, the second test point down is MIDI out (to `M.TX`).